-Researcher, Educator Uses Gems to Explore Ancient Civilizations
+Researcher and Educator Uses Gems to Explore Ancient Civilisations

-Dr. Çiğdem Lüle’s work day is no typical 9-5 shift: the mineralogist and GIA Graduate Gemologist could as easily find herself on an archaeological excavation site as in front of a classroom.
+Dr Çiğdem Lüle’s work day is no typical 9-5 shift: the mineralogist and GIA Graduate Gemologist could as easily find herself on an archaeological excavation site as at the front of a classroom.

-In her efforts to build a network of professionals around the subject, Lüle has also become one of archaeogemology’s primary developers and advocates – saying it provides “something that, traditionally, gemology, archaeology or mineralogy alone could not.”
+In her efforts to build a network of professionals in the subject, Lüle has also become one of archaeo-gemmology’s primary developers and advocates – saying it provides “something that, traditionally, gemmology, archaeology or mineralogy alone could not.”

-“Humanity’s interest in researching prior civilizations motivated the development of many social sciences, and archaeogemology is another approach in this quest,” Lüle says.
-“It combines the basic principles of gemology and the latest technology in mineral identification to assist in the interpretation of archaeological artifacts, mainly ancient gems.
-It goes well beyond translations of old texts and uses analytical and scientific methods to examine gem artifacts in-depth.
-The origin information can help archaeologists, as it sheds light into cross-cultural relations of ancient civilizations.”
+“Humanity’s interest in researching prior civilisations motivated the development of many social sciences, and archaeo-gemmology is another approach in this quest,” Lüle says.
+“It combines the basic principles of gemmology and the latest technology in mineral identification to assist in the interpretation of archaeological artifacts, mainly ancient gems.
+It goes well beyond translations of old texts and uses analytical and scientific methods to examine gem artefacts in depth.
+The origin information can help archaeologists, as it sheds light on the cross-cultural relations of ancient civilisations.”

-On one particularly memorable trip in 2000, Lüle joined an archaeological excavation site in Van, Turkey – an important Bronze Age site where the Uratian civilization flourished between 13th and 6th century CE.
+On one particularly memorable trip in 2000, Lüle joined an archaeological excavation site in Van, Turkey – an important Bronze Age site where the Uratian civilisation flourished between the 13th and 6th centuries CE.

 “I was there to identify stone objects, mainly gem materials,” she says.
 “I had no idea how rich this collection would be until I got there, but every single person was buried with hundreds, if not thousands, of stone beads – mostly locally found agate, chalcedony, carnelian and quartz beads, with many glass and ceramic imitations.
 It was a wonderful experience to sort through so many ancient beads.”

 Before Lüle launched into international travel and research, she was a geological engineering student at Ankara University in her native Turkey.
-When she landed a part-time job in a silversmith workshop her senior year, her interest in mineralogy, petrography and geochemistry turned toward ornamental minerals and gems.
+When she landed a part-time job in a silversmith workshop in her final year, her interest in mineralogy, petrography and geochemistry turned towards ornamental minerals and gems.

 “There were many stones fashioned as gems, and I was really intrigued by the fact that common minerals could look so beautiful and so different after cutting.
 Yet, I couldn’t identify them after they were fashioned,” she says.
-“That’s when I discovered that gemology was the discipline that enables us to identify them through non-destructive techniques – and I got the ‘gem bug.’”
+“That’s when I discovered that gemmology was the discipline that enables us to identify them through non-destructive techniques – and I got the ‘gem bug'.”

-Soon after, she came into contact with GIA, earned her Graduate Gemologist diploma through the Distance Education program and started working as an on-campus instructor in 2004.
+Soon after, she came into contact with GIA, earned her Graduate Gemologist diploma through the Distance Education programme and started working as an on-campus instructor in 2004.

 Lüle, a dual citizen of Turkey and the United Kingdom, appreciated the diversity she found at the Institute’s London campus – and the professional growth it encouraged.

 “It was a very cosmopolitan environment that attracted students from around the world,” she says.
-“It was a very colorful and interesting campus, and its multinational nature taught me that we’re all the same but may communicate differently.
-I learned to empathize while teaching, and once I started to put myself in my students’ shoes, it was a lot easier to convey information.”
+“It was a very colourful and interesting campus, and its multinational nature taught me that we’re all the same but may communicate differently.
+I learned to empathise while teaching, and once I started to put myself in my students’ shoes, it was a lot easier to convey information.”

 Committed to continuing her education, Lüle earned her doctorate in mineralogy from Hacettepe University while she was teaching at GIA.
 She worked for the Institute until leaving for the United States, and Gemworld International, a market research and price trend provider for the gem trade, in 2010.

-“It’s a great kick start with good qualification, but you’ll need to build upon it with continuous education and practical experience in such a dynamic gem and jewelry market,” she says.
-“And you can’t be successful in this business without a passion for gems – it’s beyond identification or selling.
-I don’t know a single successful gemologist who wouldn’t get excited when they examine an unusual or newly identified gem.
+“It’s a great kick start with good qualification, but you’ll need to build upon it with continuous education and practical experience in such a dynamic gem and jewellery market,” she says.
+“And you can’t be successful in this business without a passion for gems – it goes beyond identification or selling.
+I don’t know a single successful gemmologist who wouldn’t get excited when they examine an unusual or newly identified gem.
 Just watch their face while they handle the stone and test it.”